larics/mmros_wrapper/README.md

 Feel free to modify and extend this ROS package to suit your specific litter collection use case with a drone.

+## SheBang!

+First line of the script `#!/usr/bin/python` heavily depends on which platform you use.
+Check out where's your python interpreter located before trying to run anything.